Mookie Betts Player Props: Dodgers vs. Diamondbacks

 Mookie Betts At The Plate (2022)

-- Among the qualified hitters last season, he ranked 44th in batting average, while his on-base percentage ranked 48th and he was fourth in slugging.
+- He ranked 44th in batting average, 48th in on base percentage, and fourth in slugging among qualified hitters in baseball last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.